-UK-based Secure a Ship Ltd became one of the first maritime security companies to secure official accreditation in September 2012 from the Panama Maritime Authority sanctioning the services of armed and unarmed escort guards on vessels transiting piracy high risk areas.
+UK-based Secure a Ship Ltd became the first maritime security company to actively seek out and gain official accreditation in September 2012 from the Panama Maritime Authority sanctioning the services of armed and unarmed escort guards on vessels transiting piracy high risk areas.

-Secure a Ship and ISM Shipping Solutions have been swift to act, following the recent change of law in Panama under which from 03 October 2012 all Private Maritime Security Companies (PMSCs) serving Panamanian ships must have official accreditation from the Panama Maritime Authority.
+Secure a Ship were swift to act, following the recent change of law in Panama under which from 3rd October 2012 all Private Maritime Security Companies (PMSCs) serving Panamanian ships must have official accreditation from the Panama Maritime Authority.
 Due to a lack of PMSC’s who got the accreditation Panama extended this to the 3rd January 2013.

 The stringent review process of the Administration was effected by two of its departments and vetted by a special board of experts from the Panama Maritime Authority.